nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 Yikes!
 How would the scraper handle that?

 It turns out each new line was created by a `<br>` tag in the HTML.
-So, if we [split](https://golang.org/pkg/strings/#Split) on `<br>`, then we'd get an array of the times/locations/days/instructors.
+So, if I [split](https://golang.org/pkg/strings/#Split) on `<br>`, then I'd get an array of the times/locations/days/instructors.
 Since the same logic is reused in four places, I ended up extracting it into a function.

 ```go
 func ParseEntryToArray(rawText string) []string {